EAddario/reactor-performance/README.md

 A simple project to compare and illustrate the advantages of reactive programming over imperative, using [project reactor](https://projectreactor.io/).

 ## Usage
-The project is composed by three services: a backend service and a two "gateway" services, one implementing a reactive style and the other, an imperative.
+The project is composed by three services: a backend service and two "gateway" services, one implementing a reactive style and the other, an imperative.
 Both will in turn call the backend service which does all of the work.

 ### blocking-gateway
 The `blocking-gateway` service is developed following the traditional Spring MVC approach, and relies on a Tomcat web server listening on port 8081.
 It exposes the following endpoints: